Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Security properties and analysis results

-The security properties can be roughly grouped into authentication properties, secrecy properties and freshness properties.
-We consider all variants of authentication properties described in the seminal paper \cite{Lowe_hierarchy} --- namely weak, non-injective and injective agreement.
-Secrecy properties include secrecy of assertions and resources.
-Finally, we consider freshness properties of particular protocol parameters.
-Properties can be, furthermore, grouped by the participant from whose point of view we consider the protocol execution (client, SP and IdP), and by the exact assumptions on entities controlled by the adversary.
+Finally, as shown in table, properties can be grouped by the participant from whose point of view we consider the protocol execution (client, SP and IdP) and by the exact assumptions on entities compromised by the adversary.

-It is important to note that the desired security properties are not explicit or precise in the official SAML documentation.
-The said documentation includes the ``Security considerations'' non-normative document \cite{saml_sec_privacy} containing high-level descriptions of the desired privacy and security properties as well as the threat model.
-Additionally, it gives multiple practical guidelines for implementing systems based on the SAML framework in the secure manner.
-In comparison with SAML documentation, we consider a more comprehensive set of security properties, and provide their precise formalization.

 In total, we have considered 28 security properties and have either formally verified or falsified every property for each of the 8 protocol variants.
-The complete overview of the verification results is given in Table~\ref{table:results}, and the rest of this section gives an overview of the most relevant properties.
+The complete overview of the security properties and verification results is given in Table~\ref{table:results}.
+The rest of this section gives an overview of the most relevant properties.